Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1. Organizational moment.

-2. Announcement of the topic and goals of the lesson.
+2. Announcement of the topic and objectives of the lesson.

 3.Updating basic knowledge

-Avogadro's law is one of the most important laws of chemistry (formulated by Amadeo Avogadro in 1811), which states that “equal volumes of different gases, taken at the same pressure and temperature, contain the same number of molecules.”
+Avogadro's Law- this is one of the most important laws of chemistry (formulated by Amadeo Avogadro in 1811), stating that "in equal volumes of different gases, which are taken at the same pressure and temperature, the same number of molecules is contained."

-Molar volume of gases– volume of gas containing 1 mole of particles of this gas.
+Molar volume of gases is the volume of gas containing 1 mol of particles of this gas.

 Answer the questions:

 1. What is called an atom?
-(Atom is the smallest chemically indivisible part chemical element, which is the bearer of its properties).
+(Atom is the smallest chemically indivisible part of a chemical element, which is the carrier of its properties).

 2. What is a mole?
-(A mole is an amount of a substance that is equal to 6.02.10^23 structural units of this substance - molecules, atoms, ions.
-This is an amount of a substance containing the same number of particles as there are atoms in 12 g of carbon).
+(A mole is the amount of a substance, which is equal to 6.02.10 ^ 23 structural units of this substance - molecules, atoms, ions.
+This is the amount of a substance containing as many particles as there are atoms in 12 g of carbon).

 3. How is the amount of a substance measured?
 (In moles).